Centralized to death: the commoditization of threat intelligence and its impact on human life

 In my work with human rights groups & journalists, I am often encountering undiscovered threats and intelligence that is vital to the defense of activists and writers.
 When disclosing a threat, I am often unsurprised to hear that a large big tech TI group are also aware of it.
 It's frankly perplexing to me; often their response when question on transparency simply is – we offer free enrollment in their products for non-profit groups, journalists & individuals (which they are then able to collect more TI from).
 For me, this is besides the point.
 Having independent and diverse groups of people have access to the threat intelligence, allows for a more holistic approach to defending those at risk.

 Some of the most important discoveries and mitigations in information security have happened through the transparent sharing of threat intelligence.
 Marcus Hutchins (aka MalwareTech) found a killswitch in WannaCry, which contained a domain that when successfully resolved would destroy the propagating ransomware.
 Hutchins registered the domain and became a superhero for his efforts.
 Hutchins discusses that his finding was as a result of talking to people about the malware on message boards and that he was passed the sample by a friend.
 Whomever this friend is, also deserves a medal.
 Because this discovery not only saved many systems from being ransomed, but also saved many lives, since many healthcare systems globally were impacted by the attack.
-What this speaks to is a situation where the exchange of threat intelligence freely and transparently between researchers can have a monumental impact on the protection of human rights and more importantly human life.
+What this speaks to is a situation where the exchange of threat intelligence freely and transparently between researchers can have a monumental impact on the protection of human rights and human life.

 What happens when the majority of digital attacks that impact human rights and human life are controlled by single entities?
 Are we potentially in a bad situation for that to happen?
 Should we not question and interrogate what threat intelligence companies have and more importantly should we not call for transparency where that threat intelligence impacts human rights or far greater, human life.